Our Farmer-in-Chief, Gordon Drazen

 Over the years, Gordon replanted the entire Orchard in a compact style utilizing a trellis support system which allows for maximum sunshine, optimal flavor and quality.
 The Orchard is now operated by son, Eli, and daughter, Lisa, who make their homes on the family farm along with Won Hee and Kevin and Farm Dog, Macoun.

-In addition to peaches, plums, and pears, we grow many apple varieties including Cortland, Macoun, Honeycrisp, Gala, Jonagold and Zestar.
+In addition to peaches, plums, pears, and blueberries, we grow many apple varieties including Cortland, Macoun, Honeycrisp, Gala, Jonagold and Zestar.
 Our farm stand features our own fruit as well as products from local farms and of course pick-your-own.
 We hope you love our apples, peaches, pears, and plums as much as we love growing them for you.